 While in the majority of cases, the statute of limitations starts when the plaintiff or claimant suffers the injury, in some cases, an injury might not be obvious until months or years later.
 It is under these circumstances that the statute begins when the injury was diagnosed or could have been reasonably discovered.
 Common claims and their respective statute of limitations include:

 - Car accidents: 5 years

 - Wrongful death: 3 years

-However, in some cases, there are situations where the statute of limitations can be extended, according to attorney Sam Wendt at the Wendt Law firm, another personal injury law firm based in Kansas City.
+However, in some cases, there are situations where the statute of limitations can be extended, said personal injury attorney Sam Wendt at the Wendt Law firm.
 “If you are unsure, call and get a consultation from a personal injury lawyer who knows the laws of Missouri.
 Personal injury law firms in Missouri charge on a contingency fee basis, so there are never fees to speak to a lawyer so don’t hesitate to pick up the phone.”, says Wendt.

 Recovering Damages in Missouri

 If a you have been injured due to the negligence of another, you may be entitled to compensation in the form of damages.
 In Missouri, the damages you may receive fall under three categories: economic (out-of-pocket expenses that result from the injury), non-economic (intangible injuries), and punitive damages (money given as punishment).
 Examples of the various damages include: